Cold and flu season has arrived, and with that comes the runny nose, sneezing, sore throat and worst of it all, the dreaded body aches.

 - Bath with Epson salts or Baking Soda – Help your body remove toxins by bathing in salts.
 Epsom salts are also high in magnesium, which can provide muscle ache relief.
 Add a couple of drops of lavender to help soothe and relax the body.

-- Warm Mist Humidifier – My personal preference is warm because the water gets boiled, which kills any bacteria.
+- Warm Mist Humidifier – If you live in dry a dry climate, a warm mist humidifier can help not only your home, but your body.
+The warm humidifiers have the advantage of Boeing the water to reduce bacteria, but all humidifiers need to be kept clean.
 Adding some eucalyptus drops to the vapour dish helps to open up those sinuses.
 Again, Grandma used to boil water on the stove and let me inhale standing over it for a couple of minutes before my honey-lemon tea – just saying.

-- 20 minute Yoga and 20 minute meditation – Even through illness, 20 minutes of light yoga and meditation that involves chest opening – or entire spine opening, helps to bring in and carry oxygen throughout the body.
+- Gentle Yoga and Meditation – Even through illness, 20 minutes of light yoga and meditation that involves chest opening – or entire spine opening, helps to bring in and carry oxygen throughout the body.
 Yoga helps to flush out toxins and strengthens the body so it can function optimally.
 Open and release – as you do, take in healing breaths and positive thoughts.
 Lying in bed can start to feel depressing after a while and it is good to move and reconnect and find gratitude with, and for, your body, mind and soul.

 One week to ten days is a normal cold or flu cycle; the worst day is usually day three.
 There are many reasons to contact your doctor, including extremely high fever, dehydration due to diarrhea or vomiting especially those with compromised immune systems or under a doctor’s care already for any reason.
 These are my favourites for non-severe illnesses and symptoms and are not intended to take place of a professional’s advice or seeking medical attention.
 There are also numerous over the counter medications to help with sleep, pain and nausea as well there are anti-viral prescription medications that are very effective.